a-b-street/abstreet/docs/design/maps.md

 Start by detecting all the possible problems in the geom validator plugin.
 Then probably go with the first solution, after understanding what the most egregious edge cases look like.

+## Debugging turns

+- How can we make a TurnID into an easily-typable thing to warp to it?
+	- hash?
+		- not actually unique, but good enough probably? could be confusing one day ;)
+		- make a helper that's exhaustive
+	- concat?
+	- ideally it'd be easily bijective, but since this is just for debug, it's not so terrible to brute-force to lookup
+	- hash + base 36 is still too much...
+1dj33llg4ei37

+	- lets just separately index them. shrug. ideally part of the TurnID, but oh well.
+- How can we display the turn itself in response to warp?
+	- need to poke turn cycler from warp?